Get Legal and Tax Updates for Portugal?

 6. Registration with the Civil Registry

-The court process typically takes 6-18 months, depending on court backlogs and case complexity.
-This timeline often catches clients off guard, especially those planning to remarry in Portugal.
+The process takes 6–18 months, depending on court backlogs and case complexity.
+This often catches clients off guard, especially those planning to remarry in Portugal.

 4. Post-Brexit Reality for UK Nationals

-Since Brexit, UK divorces now fall under the non-EU category.
-This has created a significant shift for British expats in Portugal.
+Since Brexit, UK divorces are now non-EU.
+This has created a big change for British expats in Portugal.

 Before Brexit, UK divorces could be registered directly with the Civil Registry.
-Now, these divorces must go through the longer Court of Appeal process, adding time, cost, and complexity.
+Now they must go through the longer Court of Appeal process, adding time, cost and complexity.

-For many British residents in Portugal, this change has been a rude awakening.
-Documents that previously needed simple certification now require apostille stamps, and what was once a straightforward administrative process has become a judicial one.
+For many British residents in Portugal, this has been a shock.
+Documents that previously needed simple certification now need apostille stamps, and what was once a straightforward administrative process is now a judicial one.

 Loading service...